isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

   * Instead, we encourage you to discuss with the vendor and work out an arrangement which is mutually acceptable.
 For example, you may agree to hold your event after the COVID-19 pandemic, in which case the vendor has no reason to forfeit the deposit.
 In this case, the deposit will remain with the vendor.

   * If you and your vendor cannot reach a resolution, either of you can apply to an Assessor, who will make a determination that is just and equitable in the circumstances.
-You can find more information on the assessment process at [insert link to FAQs on Assessors].
+You can find more information on the assessment process [here](/covid19-relief/application-for-assessor).

 * In addition, the other party to the contract cannot start or continue court proceedings or insolvency proceedings against you for 6 months (i.e. up to 19 October 2020) if you are unable to perform your obligations due to COVID-19.